emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/03-hashing-and-unit-tests.md

 :::info Remind me about hashing
 Without getting into much detail, hashing is a "one-way" function that will output a result from a given input.
 If you have input (in our case, the crossword puzzle solution) you can get a hash, but if you have a hash you cannot get the input.
 This basic idea is foundational to information theory and security.

-Later on in this tutorial, we'll switch from using `sha256` to using cryptographic key pairs to illustrate additional Axion concepts.
+Later on in this tutorial, we'll switch from using `sha256` to using cryptographic key pairs to illustrate additional Fermi concepts.

 Learn more about hashing from [Evgeny Kapun](https://github.com/abacabadabacaba)'s presentation on the subject.
-You may find other Axion-related videos from the channel linked in the screenshot below.
+You may find other Fermi-related videos from the channel linked in the screenshot below.

 [![Evgeny Kapun presents details on hashing](/docs/assets/crosswords/kapun-hashing.png)](https://youtu.be/PfabikgnD08)
 :::